Quantum0uasar/retail-price-intelligence/README.md

 The goal of this project is to demonstrate a practical analytics workflow that combines data cleaning, data validation, SQL, statistical modeling, customer segmentation, and Tableau dashboard development.

-It is designed to show how raw public transaction data can be converted into reproducible, business-oriented analysis for retail pricing and category-management use cases.
+It shows how raw public transaction data can be converted into reproducible, business-oriented analysis for retail pricing and category-management use cases.